-Level Descriptor Marks L1 Answers by describing the source, with no valid interpretation e.g. The cartoonist drew this cartoon because/ as he wants to show a line of men waiting to sign up with ISIS.
-OR Misinterpretation of source OR Infers messages unrelated to the impact of America's travel ban on America's security e.g. The cartoonist drew this cartoon because/ as he wants to: show that he is critical of the travel ban made Danald Trump's travel ban mock Donald Trump's travel banshow that the travel ban is ineffective L2 December of contact [0] LZ e.g. The cartoonist drew this because President Trump issued an executive order on 27 January 2017 and he is trying to show how he feels about the travel ban and the urgency to address it.
-[2] OR Infers sub-messages about the impact of America's travel ban on America's security [2-3] e.g. The cartoonist drew this because he wanted to convince Americans that the travel ban will have an adverse impact on America's security.
-Other possible sub-messages: Ban will endanger America's security Travel ban has made terrorism grow even more question by repeating the question stem) so that Americans would see the flaw in the ban and campaign against it in hopes that President Trump will reverse the travel ban.
-[I]
+Level Descriptor Marks L1 Answers by describing the source, with no valid interpretation [1] e.g. The cartoonist drew this cartoon because/ as he wants to show a line of men waiting to sign up with ISIS.
+OR Misinterpretation of source OR Infers messages unrelated to the impact of America's travel ban on America's security e.g. The cartoonist drew this cartoon because/ as he wants to: show that he is critical of the travel ban mock Donald Trump's travel ban show that the travel ban is ineffective L2 Because of context e.g. The cartoonist drew this because President Trump issued an executive order on 27 January 2017 and he is trying to show how he feels about the travel ban and the urgency to address it.
+OR Infers sub-messages about the impact of America's travel ban on America's security [2-3] e.g. The cartoonist drew this because he wanted to convince Americans that the travel ban will have an adverse impact on America's security.
+Other possible sub-messages: Ban will endanger America's securityTravel ban has made terrorism grow even more